klglover/hadriana/Pages/maps.md

 <div id="column-b">
-</p>René Depestre’s Hadriana in All My Dreams is largely set in the town of Jacmel, Haiti,
+<p>René Depestre’s Hadriana in All My Dreams is largely set in the town of Jacmel, Haiti,
 and the novel as a whole is a layered meditation on this remarkable city.
 Through Depestre’s novel, we come to see Jacmel as a crossroads of many histories and itineraries, at once a part of Haiti and the Caribbean and a world on the “cosmic